arantespp/arantespp.com/posts/books/getting-things-done.md

 ### Chapter 1 - A New Practice for a New Reality

 You can access an infinite amount of data through the Internet and receive many inputs from the world.
-This scenario's transformed the work and life boundaries because every new information increases the limits of your commitments and your lives.
+This scenario's transformed your work and life boundaries because every new information increases the limits of your commitments and your lives.

 The amount of new information creates [**open loops**](/zettelkasten/ideas-in-open-loop), or "incomplete tasks" in your minds.
 An open loop is an action that you decided to execute, but you didn't define the actions and outputs desired.
-If you have a huge amount of open loops, they'll appear from time to time and steal your energy.
-Putting these incomplete tasks in a management tool, like a "to-do" list, won't help because they're unfinished and will be pulling on our attention.
+If you have a huge amount of open loops, they'll appear from time to time and steal your energy (because your [short-term memory](/zettelkasten/short-term-memory) is very limited).
+Putting these incomplete tasks in a management tool, like a "to-do" list, won't help because they're unplanned and will be pulling on our attention.

 To manage the open loops, you must follow 3 steps: